-Somatic Disembodiment - Or: How do I find out what I want (and that this is what I don't want)?
-Or: My favorite workshops are workshops that turn workshops upside down
+Somatic Disembodiment – Or: How do I figure out what I want (and that it’s actually what I don’t want)?
+Or: My favorite workshops are the ones that turn workshops upside down

-"We start with a short meditation in which we reflect on states that are not geared towards pleasure and satisfaction.
-We want to reflect on the nature of desire and ask whether our desire has much more to do with self-denial than with self-fulfillment."
+“We’ll begin with a brief meditation in which we reflect on states of mind that are not focused on pleasure and satisfaction.
+Our aim is to reflect on the nature of desire and ask whether our desire has far more to do with self-denial than with self-fulfillment.”

-On the "tradition" of Tantra Massage (OR Eva says it best)
+On the "tradition" of Tantra massage (OR Eva puts it best)

-When we first started our retreat "Tantra with a pinch of salt" and put it up on Facebook (because back then, the way to announce you'd started something was to create a Facebook event), a neighbor slipped into my DMs saying:
+When we first launched our retreat “Tantra with a pinch of salt” and posted it on Facebook (because back then, the way to announce you’d started something was to create a Facebook event), a neighbor messaged me saying:

 “You know this isn’t real tantra, don’t you?”…